Tyler799/Morrowind-2020/Morrowind_2019.md

 Get your dialogue font mods of choice:

 * Start with [Better Dialogue fonts](http://www.nexusmods.com/morrowind/mods/36873/), which makes the standard Morrowind font (Magic Cards) higher resolution.
 Consider the mods below afterwards if you wish.

-* ~~[Bigger Vanilla Font](http://www.nexusmods.com/morrowind/mods/42420/) - Optional.
-Use if you'd like a larger font.
-Requires Better Dialogue Font and 'Unrestrict menu size' option from MCP.~~ Withdrawn from Nexus 'due to existance of Better Dialogue Font by Hrnchamd and MGE XE by Hrnchamd with "Scale UI" option'

 * [MORRA BUF - MORe ReadAble Bigger UI Fonts](http://www.nexusmods.com/morrowind/mods/42934/) - This is an alternative to Better Dialogue Font if you dislike the "Magic Cards" font.
 Take note of the .ini changes you'll need to do.